Tuesday, September 30, 2008

 * For an eloquent explanation of what Ebenezer means, click here.
 My church's hymnal omits

-the phrase about Jesus's blood rescuing us from danger
+verse 2, which is a shame because the phrase about Jesus's blood rescuing us from danger

 (of all sorts) is striking and true.